Alluka-L/DataScientist_Python/Machine_Learning_Tree-Based_Models.md

 * Base estimator: Decision Tree

-* Each estimator is trained on a different bootstrap sample having the same size as th training set.
+* Each estimator is trained on a different bootstrap sample having the same size as the training set.

 * RF introduces further randomization than bagging when training each of the base estimators.

 * *d* features are sampled at each node without replacement

-  > (*d<total* number of features)
+  > (*d < total* number of features)

 **RF Training**